 As Mikah treated her patient and Zimzod stood by to help her transport the unconscious man, Admiral Meshrumiikiim continued trying to get the bridge crew to unbutton so they could be saved.
 Sadly, as everything in space, except in the freighter bridge, was straightening out, things down-well were getting worse.
 Stepozhevac officials were adamant that freighters didn't just suddenly suffer unexplained explosions in transit.
 And small, random civilian traffic were not just packed to the gills with battledress-clad Imperial knights ready to storm survivors.
 No matter what the Marquis or Imperial authorities said, there was nothing that they could provide which the Stepozhevac could not claim was doctored with Imperial "High Technology."
 Emkir slowly realized this was coming to a standoff.
 Complicating things, the Stepozhevac authorities down-well ordered that, with the Councilor's team all dead in the explosion, the only person they cared about was the Councilor.
 They demanded the bridge crew be left behind, to die, in order to save the Councilor's life.

 As the boarding team and crew of the Dawnstar Horizon heard, the strident voice of a Marine Major joined the link.
 The officer identified himself as Major Kellic, commander of the Marquis' personal Marine detachment.
 As he spoke, he asked to speak to Sir Zimzod.
-Zimzod heard, and calmly asked what he could do to help, after which the Major told all on the link that he would instruct Zimzod to activate the "play and broadcast" built into the POV-data recorder in his battledress.
-While Zimzod, and any battledress-trained Marine, knew the data recorder was there, and could broadcast, he hadn't had the training to activate it from the field.
-Following Major Kellic's instructions, Zimzod activated the playback and broadcast all data from the power on-self test to the present.
-While Stepozhevac officials could have claimed a fix, they would be hard pressed to explain how the video fit the time line exactly?
-And, it included a bit of obvious medical work provided by Sir Zimzod, though not footage for the squeamish.
+Zimzod heard, and calmly asked what he could do to help?
+The Major told everyone on the link he'd have Zimzod to activate the "play and broadcast" built into the POV-data recorder in his battledress.
+While Zimzod, and any battledress-trained Marine, knew the camera was there, and could broadcast, he hadn't had the training to activate it in the field.
+Following Major Kellic's instructions, Zimzod activated the playback and broadcast all the data from the 'power on-self test' to the present.
+While Stepozhevac officials could have claimed a fix, they'd be hard pressed to explain how the video fit the time line exactly?
+And, it included a bit of obvious healing work done by Sir Zimzod, which was "not" footage for the squeamish.

 After a short pause for consideration, communications resumed among the diplomatic parties at a much more civil level.
 Soon after that, and just as Mikah was finishing perparing her patient to move, the bridge crew unbuttoned.
 After a brief, frightened glance at the still present armored figure of Zimzod, they agreed to follow Admiral Meshrumiikiim to the Dawnstar Horizon.
 While preparing to move the Councilor, Mikah saw a personal palm computer about to fall from the councilor's pocket.
 Grabbing it, she put it in one of the pouches in her armor before anyone noticed.
 Following them, Zimzod used the enhanced strength and support in his battledress to gently lift the injured Councilor and they carefully transferred him into the lounge of the Horizon with Aidan lowering the effects of the grav-plates along the way.
 That let Mikah protect the councilor's injuries just in case.
 In the lounge, they found the two bridge crew being directed into one of the Horizon's staterooms to join the other three uninjured survivors.
 The wounded crewman had been set up where he could relax and be comforted as sedation did its job.
 Sir Brian was also working from the coordinated screens and workstations in the lounge, with data linked back from Aidan on the bridge.